awab-hassan/19-AWSDYNAMO-Terraform/README.md

 terraform destroy
 ```

-> ⚠️ This destroys data.
-Take a point-in-time backup or export to S3 first.
+Take a point-in-time backup or export to S3 before destroying.
+This operation is irreversible.

 ## Notes

-- On-demand billing is the right default for bursty social traffic; if traffic flattens out, switch specific tables to `PROVISIONED` + autoscaling for cost.
+- All tables use `PAY_PER_REQUEST` billing.
+If traffic patterns stabilise, switching to `PROVISIONED` with autoscaling reduces cost.
-- GSIs multiply write cost — every write to the base table also writes to every matching GSI.
-Review which GSIs are actually queried before adding more.
+- Every write to a base table also writes to all its GSIs.
+Review GSI usage before adding new indexes.
-- Demonstrates: DynamoDB single-table / registry modelling, composite PK+SK design, GSI-per-access-pattern, staging/production parity via Terraform.
+- `_staging` suffix on table names keeps staging and production isolated within the same AWS account and Terraform apply.